 6. East Midlands Local Protocol

-- Children and Young People in Care who are Transferred Into and Out of Leicester, Leicestershire and Rutland Local Authorities Boundaries (Leicester City, Leicestershire and Rutland Local Safeguarding Children Boards Procedures Manual); and
+- Children and Families Moving Across Local Authority Boundaries (Leicester City, Leicestershire and Rutland Local Safeguarding Children Partnerships Procedures Manual).

 7. Placements in Wales